Charles Younghusband: Awards and honours

 He was made a fellow of the Royal Society on 3 June 1852.

 Personal life

 On 2 April 1825 at Brockville, Ontario, Canada, he married Mary Elizabeth Jones, daughter of Jonas Jones, judge and politician.

-His son, Captain Frank Campbell Younghusband (7 January 1851 – 16 May 1894) was also an Army officer.
+His son, Commander Frank Campbell Younghusband (7 January 1851 – 16 May 1894) was an officer in the Royal Navy.

 His nephew was the explorer Lieutenant-Colonel Sir Francis Younghusband.